-The Life Course Program is a prospective, life course study of Aboriginal newborns, investigating the causes of non-communicable chronic diseases, with special emphasis on early causes and preventative interventions.
+The Life Course Program is a prospective, life course study investigating the causes of non-communicable chronic diseases with special emphasis on early causes and preventative interventions.

 The Life Course Program encompasses two cohort studies, the Aboriginal Birth Cohort (ABC) study and the Top End Cohort (TEC) study.
 The ABC study is the longest and largest study of Aboriginal and Torres Strait Islander people in Australia and is now in its 30th year.

 Researchers have been following the health and wellbeing of 686 Indigenous and 196 non-Indigenous people from birth through childhood, adolescence and into adulthood with regular, comprehensive health checks conducted at their place of residence.
-The new fourth wave of follow-up will begin in 2013.
+The current follow-up commenced in 2019.

-As a prospective Aboriginal life course study, the main aim is to assess the effect of early life factors, birth and childhood, on later physical and mental health, and to examine which factors influence these across the life course.
+As a prospective course study, the main aim is to assess the effect of early life factors, birth, childhood and adolescence, on later physical and mental health and to examine which factors influence these across the life course.

 This study seeks to identify those who are most at risk of developing chronic conditions, such as diabetes, heart and kidney disease and mental health problems.

 The life course program commenced in 1987 when the late Dr Susan Sayers (AO) founded the ABC study.
 The main aim of the study was to assess the impact of fetal growth restriction (FGR) within the womb on subsequent growth and development of chronic diseases in adulthood.

-The ABC cohort was recruited from the Royal Darwin Hospital between 1987 and 1990 and has been followed up by the research team at two subsequent time periods.
+The ABC cohort was recruited from the Royal Darwin Hospital between 1987 and 1990 and has been followed up by the research team at three subsequent time periods.
 In 2007, led by Professor Gurmeet Singh, the TEC study was recruited to add valuable information on non-Indigenous adolescents in the Northern Territory (NT) and has subsequently been followed up by the research team with the ABC study.

-Between 1987 and 1990, Dr Sayers recruited 686 babies born to mothers who identified as Aboriginal, at the Royal Darwin Hospital.
+Between 1987 and 1990, Dr Sayers recruited 686 babies born to mothers who identified as Aboriginal at the Royal Darwin Hospital.
 Maternal, perinatal and neonatal data were collected.
-The cohort represents almost half (55%) of the entire 1238 eligible Aboriginal infants in the NT over this period.
+The cohort represents more than half (55 percent) of the entire 1238 eligible Aboriginal infants in the NT over this period.